 Get Your Ears On: A Mickey and Minnie Celebration — Jan.
 18-June 6, 2019 — Turning 90 is a big deal for a mouse, so Mickey and Minnie celebrated the big birthday with an epic park-wide party!
 Every great party needs a theme, and theme of this one was Get Your Ears On: A Mickey and Minnie Celebration.
 You could eat exclusive food and purchase event merchandise.
 Mickey and Minnie, along with Donald, Daisy, Goofy, Pluto and Chip 'n' Dale had their party clothes on so that you could meet them in their new white confetti birthday celebration outfits in Town Square.
 Mickey’s suit had colorful confetti on it and Minnie’s puff sleeve dress had pompoms and a bubble skirt.
 Each character's outfit was a little different.

 Mickey’s Mix Magic — has now concluded — This new nighttime projection show with music and lasers turned Disneyland Park into a rockin’ dance party.
 Select nights were enhanced with fireworks.
+Good news!
+You might still catch this hoppin' party as a replacement show (without fireworks) on nights when Disneyland fireworks get cancelled due to wind or other factors!

 Valentine's Day fun with Mickey and Minnie — Jan.
 22–Feb.
 18, 2019 — Minnie is still pretty sweet on Mickey after all these years, so she had a special celebration of her own.
 She hid valentines for Mickey around Disneyland during Valentine’s month.
 Guests could purchase a map and stickers to go on a scavenger hunt to find these hidden valentines.
 There were Mickey- and Minnie-shaped valentine treats and other ways to celebrate.